 Health & Medicine

-Arthur Caplan of the School of Medicine contributes his perspective on Arizona’s strategies to balance its budget.
+Arthur Caplan of the School of Medicine discusses transplant centers’ right to turn away patients.

 Ever since Congress passed the federal gender-equity law known as Title IX, universities have opened their gyms and athletic fields to millions of women who previously did not have chances to play.
 But as women have surged into a majority on campus in recent years, many institutions have resorted to subterfuge to make it look as if they are offering more spots to women.
 At the University of South Florida, more than half of the 71 women on the cross-country roster failed to run a race in 2009.
 Asked about it, a few laughed and said they did not know they were on the team.